OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 Secrets should only be exposed to internal communication mechanisms between the container and the deployment representation (E.g. a Kunbernetes Pod), it should never be exposed through external access mechanisms which are shared among deployments and/or orchestrators (e.g. a shared volume).

+When secrets are stored by the orchestrator (e.g. Kubernetes Secrets), make sure that the storage backend of the orchestrator is encrypted and keys mare managed well.

 ## 6. Implementation Guidance

 ### 6.1.
 Key Material Management Policies